 What is your preferred operating system for running SkyTrak?
 Windows (laptop), iOS or Android?
 This will determine what software you can even use in the first place.

-For example, WGT Golf only runs on iOS, which requires some kind of tablet.
-If you use a PC, you have more options including TGC 2019, E6 CONNECT, and Creative Golf.
+If you use a PC, most if not all options will be available to you including TGC 2019, E6 CONNECT, and Creative Golf.

-We wouldn’t recommend relying on an Android device for your SkyTrak simulator because most of the software solutions don’t support it.
+We wouldn’t recommend relying on an Android device for your SkyTrak simulator because most third-party solutions don’t support it.
 For the most flexibility, a PC is highly recommended.

 Check to make sure that the software you’re interested in is compatible with your device, and make sure that the minimum system requirements are met.
-Some softwares are quite demanding in terms of resources, while others aren’t.
+Some software solutions are quite demanding in terms of resources, while others are less so.

 2. Features

 What do you want to do on your SkyTrak golf simulator?
-Do you just want to hit shots on a virtual practice range?
+Do you just want to hit shots on a virtual practice range and/or play some good courses?

 On the other hand, if you want more features like: